-The discrepancy between increasing per-patient budget and stagnant complexity score could be a product of our acuity score not accounting for screening complexity.
+There was no significant correlation between per-patient study budget and study complexity score (Fig 1a).
+While the mean per-patient budget increased each year, including the portion of the budget dedicated to screening of potential patients, the total complexity score did not have a definitive trend over the years (Fig 1b).
+We believe this difference is a product of our acuity score not accounting for screening complexity; if the primary increase in study complexity is screening-related, the current protocol acuity score would not account for this change, yet budgets increased.
 The lack of a significant relationship between the total per-patient budget and total complexity score may also be attributed to differences in how managers calculate their budgets and negotiate with sponsors.

-Conclusion
+5. Lessons Learned

 Legacy staffing models need to be reevaluated to keep up with changes in oncology clinical trial design.

-Proposed modifications to our current staffing model account for the screening period of studies in order to ensure that study complexity is inclusive of staff efforts during that time.

-Instead of a static number, the screening score would vary based on procedures and staff time Future research will review the increase in budgets versus inflation, to ensure that the complexity is truly matched by budget allocation.
+Based on our analyses, we hypothesize that the complexity of clinical trials has increased due to intense screening activities, however, more evaluation is needed.
+We have proposed a modification to our current staffing model to account for the screening period of studies in order to ensure that study complexity is inclusive of staff efforts during that time.
+Instead of a static number, the screening score would vary based on procedures and staff time before enrollment.
+Future research will review the increase in budgets versus inflation, to ensure that the complexity is matched by budget allocation.